Skip to main navigation Skip to search Skip to main content

 Biography

-Adriana is a Lecturer and Director of the Labour, Equality and Human Rights (LEAH) Research Group in the Department of Business Law and Taxation at Monash Business School.
-Adriana teaches the postgraduate unit, From Ride Share to Ride Fair: Risk and Regulation in the Modern Workplace.
+Adriana is a Senior Lecturer and Director of the Labour, Equality and Human Rights (LEAH) Group in the Department of Business Law and Taxation at Monash Business School.
+Adriana teaches employment law to undergraduate and postgraduate students.

 Adriana researches in the areas of employment law and workplace equality law.
 She has expertise in the legal regulation of workplace investigations, gender discrimination at work and flexible work arrangements.
 Her research has been published in leading journals in Australia and internationally.